mit-cml/gen-ai-fall-2023.github.io/index.md

 ## Pre-requisites
-6.100A or equivalent; permission of instructor required; enrollment may be limited The course is open to anyone affiliated with MIT, Harvard and Wellesley College.
+6.100A or equivalent; permission of instructor required; enrollment may be limited The course is open to undergraduate and graduate students at MIT, Harvard and Wellesley College.

 ## Units
 2-0-10